 Behavior therapy includes a wide range of therapy types, all used to identify and help change unhealthy or self-destructive behaviors.
 Common therapies that fall under this umbrella include:

 These types of therapy have a common focus — to change or modify behavior.
-Each type of behavior therapy takes a slightly different approach, though many are closely connected, and therapists may shift in and out of different types of behavior therapy in a single session.
+Each type of behavior therapy takes a slightly different approach, though many are closely connected, Therapists may shift in and out of different types of behavior therapy in a single session.

 For example, during psychotherapy, the therapist may use CBT, while also designing an exposure therapy plan to treat anxiety.
 CBT explores unhealthy thought patterns and how they contribute to self-destructive beliefs and behaviors.
 The therapist then works with the person to change these thought patterns.

 Exposure therapy involves confronting triggers.
-It’s used to improve well-being in mental illnesses like obsessive-compulsive disorder (OCD), phobias, post-traumatic stress disorder (PTSD), or anxiety.
+It’s used to help people struggling with obsessive-compulsive disorder (OCD), phobias, post-traumatic stress disorder (PTSD), or anxiety.
 Therapists may use methods like flooding or desensitization to help the person learn to cope with triggers.

 Other types of behavior therapy were developed for specific mental illnesses, like DBT, which was originally designed to treat people with chronic and suicidal thoughts and borderline personality disorder.
 However, DBT has now been adapted to treat a variety of mental illnesses.